shinshin86/rife-ncnn-vulkan/README.md

 This branch adds some experimental files for using RIFE ncnn Vulkan with Google Colab.

-The `sample-executing-release-binary-on-google-colab` is just a sample that downloads and runs the release binary on Google Colab.
+[sample-executing-release-binary-on-google-colab](./sample-executing-release-binary-on-google-colab.sh) is just a sample that downloads and runs the release binary on Google Colab.

-`build-with-google-colab` is a sample command to build RIFE ncnn Vulkan on Google Colab.
+[build-with-google-colab](./build-with-google-colab.sh) is a sample command to build RIFE ncnn Vulkan on Google Colab.